sayon/blog/_posts/2018-05-01-variance-in-programming-languages.md

 features:

 * It has to be typed
-* It should sometimes allow an entity of type $A$ to be implicitly interpreted as an entity of type $B$.
+* It should sometimes allow an entity of type _A_ to be implicitly interpreted as an entity of type _B_.

   The most common cases are:
     * *Subtyping* in class hierarchies.